phax/meta/XmlVsJson.md

       For example, instead of the `<` character, XML uses the entity reference `&lt;`.
       XML also uses end tags, which makes it longer than JSON.
       XML supports different character encodings which supports a wider range of use.
+* Naming
+    * In JSON all object names have the same quality.
+There is no way to differentiate between "row" as in "table row" or "border around an element".
+    * XML supports namespaces to make names more unambiguous.
+Each element is uniquely identified by the combination of its namespace and its local name.
+      This provides for powerful ways to create unambiguity.
 * Parsing
     * You must parse XML with an XML parser.
     * You can parse JSON by a standard JavaScript function, which is more accessible.